intuition-dev/intuDocs/docsSrc/src/dynamic_data_binding.md

     When `'doSomething()'` gets called, it updates the `{num}`.

-    You would run `'$ mbake -t .'` to generate a `first-comp.js` file to include in your page. mbake looks for files that end in `'-tag.pug'`.
+    You would run `'$ mbake -t .'` to generate a `first-comp.js` file to include in your page. mbake looks for files that end in `'-comp.pug'`.

     `/riotFirst/index.pug` uses this component and looks like this: